BCDH/oxyruns/README.md

 2. Restart Oxygen.

-The plugin loads via `oxyruns/plugin.xml` and the toolbar buttons are populated from the local config file.
+The plugin loads via `oxyruns/plugin.xml` and the toolbar buttons are populated from the local config file at `oxyruns/oxyruns.config.json`.

 ## Configure buttons

 Create or edit `oxyruns/oxyruns.config.json` (this file is ignored by Git).
-Buttons are shown only for projects listed in `projects`.
 Each entry is an array of button definitions:

 ```json
 {